Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Additional results and details

-We also fine-tuned the opt-350m~\cite{zhang_opt} classifier model in the same way as the subword model (\cref{appendix_subword_hyper}).
-Training batch sizes were chosen from 1120, 2240, 3360, and 4480.
+We fine-tuned the opt-350m~\cite{zhang_opt} classifier model in the same way as the subword model (\cref{appendix_subword_hyper}).
 Since the training examples chose a location within each sentence (\cref{classifier_section}), we tuned the number of examples created from each sentence in place of epochs.
 For the C4 and Subtitle sets, this was fixed at 1.
 For BOLT, Daily, and BOLT+Daily, this was chosen from between 1 and 50, inclusive. \cref{table_hyper_classifier} shows the selected hyperparameters for each step in the curriculum.